GIfatahTH/states_rebuilder/README.md

   * to inject dependencies using Injector

-### For State Management see this [Medium Article](https://medium.com/flutter-community/widget-perfect-state-management-in-flutte-is-it-possible-73e76c205620)
+## For State Management see this [Medium Article](https://medium.com/flutter-community/widget-perfect-state-management-in-flutte-is-it-possible-73e76c205620)
-### For Dependency Injection and more elaborate State Management architecture see [this example](https://github.com/GIfatahTH/states_rebuilder-using-Dane-Mackier-Implementation-Guide).
+## For Dependency Injection and more elaborate State Management architecture see [this example](https://github.com/GIfatahTH/states_rebuilder-using-Dane-Mackier-Implementation-Guide).

 This Library provides Four classes and two methods:

   * The `StatesRebuilder` class.
 Your logics classes (viewModels) will extend this class to create your own business logic BloC (equally can be called ViewModel or Model).
   * The `rebuildStates` method.
 You call it inside any of your logic classes that extends `StatesRebuilder`.
 It rebuilds all the mounted 'StateBuilder' widgets.
-It can filter the widgets to rebuild by tag. this is the signature of the `rebuildState`:
+It can filter the widgets to rebuild by tag.
+  This is the signature of the `rebuildState`:
   ```dart
   rebuildStates([List<dynamic> tags])
   ```
+  You can use `hasObserver` to check whether the `StatesRebuilder` has observer or not before calling `rebuildStates` to avoid any error.
   * The `StateBuilder` Widget.
-You wrap any part of your widgets with it to add it to listeners list of your logic classes and hence can rebuild it using `rebuildState` method this is the constructor of the `StateBuilder`:
+You wrap any part of your widgets with it to add it to the listeners list of your logic classes and hence can rebuild it using `rebuildState` method.
+  This is the constructor of the `StateBuilder`:

   ```dart
   StateBuilder( {